stacked-git/stacked-git.github.io/content/guides/tutorial.md

 > to use an SMTP server instead of invoking `sendmail`.

-There are many command-line options to control exactly how patch emails are sent, as well as user-modifyable message templates.
+There are many command-line options to control exactly how patch emails are sent, as well as user-modifiable message templates.
 The [man page](/man/stg-mail) has all the details, but two worth mentioning here
 are: